-What problem do we need to solve first?
+- What problem do we need to solve first?

 Agree on 1-2 Objectives.
-Maybe 3 if you have a larger team, but think what you can realistically accomplish in one quarter.
+Maybe 3 if you have a larger team, but think of what you can realistically accomplish in one quarter.
 Then come up with 3-5 measurable results that prove to everyone in your company that you accomplished your Objective.

 The OKR format – simple but not easy

 The OKR format is simple.

 Company: 1-2 Company Objectives that will be the direction and focus for one quarter.
 It should drive innovation, growth, or change.
-It provides the direction for all team Objectives.
+This provides the direction for all Team Objectives.

-Team: 1-2 Objectives for each team that will be the direction and focuses for the quarter.
+Team: 1-2 Objectives for each team that will set their direction and focus areas for the quarter.
 It should drive innovation, growth, or change.
 It should help achieve your Company Objectives.

 Now that you have an idea of how to format OKRs, cruise this site for OKR examples.
 Remember, these are just examples!
 Use them as inspiration for your teams but when writing your own OKRs, start from your own pain points and needs.

 OKRs are about improving your organization, and no one can write them for you.
 That is why it is important to learn the process of OKR goal-setting and its main principles.